k2view-academy/K2View-Academy/articles/15_web_services/08_web_services_input_parameters.md

-### Transfering Input Parameters That Are Not Part of the URL Path
+### Transfering Input Parameters Not Part of the URL Path

 When input parameters are not set as part of the URL path, transfer them as follows: